ory/web/src/pages/blog/run-oauth2-server-open-source-api-security.md

 environment variables.

 Both **user login and consent URLs** point to one or two web service(s) that will be explained and set up in the next sections.
-For now, it connects ORY Hydra to an identity management (user registration, profile management, user login ,...)).
+For now, it connects ORY Hydra to an identity management system that handles user registration, profile management, and user login.

 In this example, ORY Hydra runs HTTP instead of
 HTTPS.
 This simplifies the application.
 In a production scenario, HTTPS and more secure values would be used.

-In this example there are two exposed ports: 9000 and 9001.
+There are two exposed ports in this case: 9000 and 9001.
 The former (9000) serves API requests coming from the public internet e.g.:
 `/oauth2/auth`
 `/oauth2/token`
-while the latter (9001) serves administrative API requests that should not be available, without admin intention, to the public internet.
+while the latter (9001) serves administrative API requests that should not be available, without administrator intention, to the public internet.

 ```shell
 $ docker run -d \